karthickrajja/Automated-Data-Pipeline-and-Analysis-for-Indian-Small-Cardamom-Prices/README.md

 Standardized data types and added timestamps for data collection.
 ## Data Visualization:

-Created interactive visualizations using Looker Studio.
+Created visualizations using Looker Studio.
-These visualizations provide stakeholders with quick and easy access to market trends and insights.
+These visualizations provide quick and easy access to market trends and insights.

-##Impact:
+## Impact:
-This automated pipeline and visualization tool provide a valuable resource for farmers, traders in the cardamom industry which helps monitor price trends, compare auctioneer performance, and make data-driven decisions, contributing to a better understanding of the market and more strategic trading.
+This automated pipeline and visualization tool provide a valuable resource for farmers and traders in the cardamom industry which helps monitor price trends, compare auctioneer performance, and make data-driven decisions, contributing to a better understanding of the market and more strategic trading.

 Live Visualization:
 View the live Looker Studio report https://lookerstudio.google.com/reporting/cce693b0-7ba6-4271-baa3-9f2c920564b0.